NCI900-Training-Organisation/intro-to-parallel-programming/python/README.md

 ![](figs/wave.png)

 **Wave** is the number of thread blocks that run concurrently.
-So if we have 12 SMs and we launch a kernel with 8 blocks, with an occupancy of 1 block per SM, there will be two waves.
+So if we have 12 SMs and we launch a kernel with 8 blocks, with an occupency of 1 block per SM, there will be two waves.

 ### Thread Indexing